dot-cafe/beam.cafe/README.md

     <h3 align="center"><a href="https://beam.cafe">Beam Up Something!</a></h3>
 </p>

+### State of this project

+I consider this project to have reached a final state.
+Today I would do many things differently (more component based, less interdependent modules etc.) than I did a year / years ago.
+I finished this project shortly after graduating high school and do not intent to actively work on it anymore.
+It was a great project and I learned many things from working on it though :)

+> It'll stay deployed until March 2022.
+Thereafter I'll take it down for security reason.

 ### Concept and Features
 beam.cafe knows very little about you - the names of your files, your IP and well, that's it.